zienas/pms-v/HOWTO-DEPLOY.md

 ### Step 2: Define the Database Service with Docker Compose

 We will use a `docker-compose.yml` file to define our database service.
+This file will live inside a unified backend directory that will later also contain the API source code.

-1.  **Create a directory for your backend configuration:**
+1.  **Create a directory for all backend components:**
     ```bash
-    mkdir ~/port-backend
+    mkdir ~/pms-backend
-    cd ~/port-backend
+    cd ~/pms-backend
     ```

 2.  **Create the `docker-compose.yml` file:**